 Example dynamic maneuvers generated using our offline alternating CEN-WBD optimization are presented here.
-We demonstrate the solution quality of these maneuvers either in visualization or physics simulation, and discuss the importance of dynamics consensus.
-Aggregated solve times and residuals for all the desired motions are documented in Table I. We run 3 alternating iterations for all examples.
-The accumulated solve times over 3 alternating iterations for CEN and WBD optimizations are reported separately.
-The residuals for CoM position (m), EE position (m), and AM $(kq \cdot m^2/s)$ are defined as the l2-norm of the error between CEN and WBD accumulated along the entire time horizon.
+The direct transcription in CEN optimization is solved by IPOPT [34], and uses a universal 0.01 s timestep.
+For the inertia shaping example, the number of decision variables per knot point in CEN is 48, while the other examples use 42 since the inertia vector is turned off.
+The WBD optimization is solved by crocoddyl [10], and applies the same amount of knot points as the CEN.
+The number of decision variables in WBD remains 61 (49 for states and 12 for control inputs) for all examples.
+Aggregated solve times and residuals of both our alternating update scheme and a hierarchical one, i.e., running only one alternating iteration, are documented in Table I. We run 3 alternating iterations for all examples.
+The accumulated solve times for CEN and WBD optimizations are reported separately.
+We use the residuals to measure the consensus errors for CoM position (m), EE position (m), and AM $(kg \cdot m^2/s)$, which are defined as the l2-norm of the error between CEN and WBD accumulated along the entire time horizon.
 Note that the residual for EE is also accumulated over all 4 legs.
-We show both the residuals from our alternating update scheme and a hierarchical one, i.e., running only one alternating iteration.
-It is observed that the residuals with more alternating iterations are significantly smaller and consensus performance is improved, which can be attributed to
+It is observed that although the solve times are longer, the residuals with more alternating iterations are significantly smaller and consensus performance is improved, which can be attributed to the benefit that one level of optimization iteratively receives feedback from the other.